Lafayette KT-135 EXPLOR-AIR radio kit

 Lafayette filter capacitor

 Use cardboard disks at either end, push everything into the empty casing, then seal the ends.
-Use pieces of beeswax, then heat the wax gently with the end of a hot glue gun to melt it.
-Also try 5 minute epoxy, which does a very nice job and makes the capacitor look like it's right from the factory.
-You can even use white glue, which is the quickest and cheapest way.
+Use pieces of beeswax (not paraffin), and heat the wax gently with the end of a soldering iron to melt it.
+Hot glue would work, and using beeswax or hot glue means you can take it apart later by melting it.
+5 minute epoxy does a very nice job and makes the capacitor look like it's right from the factory.
+You can also use white glue.

 Lafayette filter capacitor